 What in the world is sin-eating?
 Sin-Eating was practiced in Britain around the 19th century.
 A sin-eater is a person who eats a meal ladened with the energy of the committed sins of a dying person.
 The sin-eater would eat a meal to absolve the soul of the soon to be deceased.
 The food absorbs the sins and the consumption of this ritual meal by a sin-eater is a shifting from sinner to vessel.
 The families of the stricken person would either pay in money or “free food”.

 I am not sure if under these circumstances the free food is an offer that most would jump at but sin-eaters were through circumstance, poor.
 The sin-eaters essence became engulfed by not only their sins but all the sins they consumed for their patrons.
-Like most shamans around the world the sin-eaters were shunned by their communities and lead a lonely life.
+Like most shamans around the world the sin-eaters were shunned by their communities and lived in a desolate state.

 The Great Parturient